Digivia/form-handler/README.md

 $handler = $factory->createHandler(TestHandler::class);
 // Give data to work with and options to form / handler
 $handler->setExtraParams(['form_creation' => true]); // Optionally, add form type options if you need
-// will be sent to $options in this method : protected function process($data, array $options): void
+// will be sent to $options in this Form Handler method : protected function process($data, array $options): void

 ```